nitayneeman/react-components-styleguide/README.md

 ## Components

-This section reviews popular types of components
+This section lists components by popular categories.
+Each category specifies likely needed props (that might be inherited from other components or behavior compositions), accessibility guidelines and prominent extensions of this kind of component.

 ### Base

 ```tsx